-There is no simple answer, and all ADS-B Out transponders perform the same basic function no matter what frequency they use.
-Both meet the 2020 requirement.
+There is no simple answer, but here are some questions to consider.
+Remember that all ADS-B Out transponders perform the same basic function no matter what frequency they use, and both 1090 and 978 options meet the 2020 requirement.
 But there are some important differences to consider, depending on the type of airplane you fly.

 - What is the total installed cost?
 The cost of ADS-B Out hardware is only one part of the equation – be sure to ask about the installation time and cost as well.
 1090ES transponders are mounted in the avionics stack, in place of an existing Mode C transponder, so they don’t require the removal of the interior like most 978 installations (which are typically mounted in the tail of the airplane).
 In many cases, the installation cost is 30-50% less for a 1090 solution.

 - How integrated is each solution?
 Some 978 UAT transponders require separate control heads to synchronize the squawk code with your existing Mode C transponder - or even a separate panel-mounted indicator light.
 1090ES solutions are integrated solutions: simply connect it to your existing transponder antenna and altitude encoder, then add a WAAS GPS antenna if a built-in GPS is included.
-The one exception is Garmin’s GDL88/84, 978 solutions that automatically sync with your Mode C transponder.
+The one exception is Garmin - their GDL 82 is a 978 solution that automatically syncs with your Mode C transponder.

 - Do you fly internationally?
 978 UAT transponders are limited to use in the United States, so pilots traveling to Canada, Mexico or the Caribbean should choose a 1090ES transponder.